 The alcohol IPA is the chemical that is most similar to the ketone acetone but IPA is not as aggressive and are less volatile, but it is more than; ethanol, methanol and propanol.
 By the way, it is remarkable that acetone is included in our bodies when it is such a strong solvent - as if one were Thinner in the blood...

 Pure IPA is not in the Swedish trade for private use, except pharmacies that selling IPA in small bottles.
 The production takes place through the hydrogenation of propene.
-Absolutely pure IPA obtained by catalytic hydrogenation of acetone.
+Absolutely pure IPA is obtained by catalytic hydrogenation of acetone.
 Then acetone lacks two hydrogen atoms, one lets gas of acetone react with hydrogen via a (poisoned) catalyst.
 IPA can be separated from a saline solution because is refuses to resolve itself in certain salt solutions.
 If one for an example mixing equal parts of water and IPA can one stratifies them by adding common salt.
 IPA is then withdrawn at the top but a little salt dissolves in IPA, so the next step should then be a distillation?
 The IPA that I bought at the pharmacy (technical) burns with a yellow and sooty flame - it is apparently only methanol, ethanol (pure) and propanol, which burns with a blue flame.
 Worth mentioning is that IPA as well as ethanol is hygroscopic (soaking up moisture), which means that one only can distil IPA up to around 90%.
 Thereafter, other methods must be used to achieve an anhydrous product.
 However, IBA is not hygroscopic.

 IPA have which I understand common characteristics as acetone, even in the field of fuel additives.
-Contrary to what one might think is IPA not more prolonged than acetone.
 Well, it should not evaporate as quickly as acetone, when it can be dispensed in large quantities and therefore is less volatile and reduction-willing with surrounding materials.
 IPA has no clear boundary where its effect (reduction of the opening time) decreases as acetone have.
 After the dose 1% (pure petrol) will not much more happen and if one adds some more IPA shall no damage occur, since IPA like ethanol is an alcohol but with even higher proportion of bound energy.
 Thus can IPA overdosed to make sure that it does not vaporize over the time.